Video is an undeniably powerful marketing tool, but what’s the best way to embed a video in your email?

 The upside to using embedded images with links is that all email clients support it.

-In addition, if you’re hosting the video on your website, you now have your email recipients where you want them.
 This is where they can explore and find out more information about your business.
-Another benefit, if you’re hosting videos on your website, is the SEO (search engine optimization) value you can build over time with that (properly indexed content).
+Another benefit, if you’re hosting videos on your website, is the video SEO (search engine optimization) value you can build over time with that (properly indexed content).

-Option #3: DailyStory offers automated video embeds
+DailyStory email includes automated video embeds

-It’s worth mentioning that our automated marketing platform, DailyStory, offers easy, plug-and-play video email embeds for YouTube and Vimeo videos.
+DailyStory offers easy, plug-and-play video email embeds for YouTube and Vimeo videos.

 No matter what method you opt to use, videos and sharing your videos via email should be top of mind.
 This is especially true for your marketing strategy.
 Don’t get left behind.